 Sclerosis and osteolysis occur in later stages.

-Erosions if visible point to osteomyelitis.
+Erosions if the visible point to osteomyelitis.

 Pubic instability is seen when stress views are taken [Flamingo views].
 It is defined as > 2 mm of cephalad translation of the superior pubic ramus on standing one leg.